MooersLab/writingContract/README.md

 - they want to retain secrecy about their efforts and projects
 - they want to hide that they are working on too many different projects
 - they want to avoid competition
-- they have an alternate accountability mechanism that works and see no point in setting up a second system.
+- they have an alternate accountability mechanism that works and sees no point in setting up a second system.

 However, the knowledge that group members have access to your posted writing progress can be an important motivator for those who lead by example.
 Some people will find this approach to have a large positive impact on their productivity.